Interview with Celebrant Emma Tomlinson

 Can you describe one of the most challenging aspects of managing a wedding ceremony?

-The biggest issue with a wedding ceremony is "the back up plan"!!
+The biggest issue with a wedding venue is "the back up plan"!!
 Weather is one of the very few things we have no control over at a wedding, and I have had a number of ceremonies where the weather has been unkind, and we have had to persevere regardless!
 We have been known to move a ceremony inside, back outside and back inside again in the space of a few minutes..... and this is always a great challenge!
 However as long as this is taken care of in a responsible and lighthearted way everyone is happy at the end of the day!

 What do you see for yourself and your business in the near future?